eigenfoo/old-eigenfoo.github.io/_posts/2018-06-19-bayesian-modelling-cookbook.md

 3. Broadly speaking, there are four kinds of bad geometries that your posterior can suffer from:
-   - highly correlated posteriors: this will probably cause divergences or traces that don't look like "fuzzy caterpillars".
+   - highly correlated posteriors: this will probably cause divergences or traces that don't look like “fuzzy caterpillars”.
 Either look at the jointplots of each pair of variables, or look at the correlation matrix of all variables.
 Try using a centered parameterization, or reparameterize in some other way, to remove these correlations.
-   - posteriors that form "funnels": this will probably cause divergences.
-Try using a non-centered parameterization.
+   - posteriors that form “funnels”: this will probably cause divergences.
+Try using a noncentered parameterization.
    - long tailed posteriors: this will probably raise warnings about `max_treedepth` being exceeded.
 If your data has long tails, you should model that with a long-tailed distribution.
 If your data doesn't have long